How to Stage a Home to Sell: Expert Tips That Actually Work

 The Most Important Rooms to Stage

-If you can only stage a few rooms, prioritize based on NAR’s buyer impact rankings:
+If you can only stage a few rooms, prioritize the rooms that usually carry the listing story:

 1. Living room — 46% of agents rank this #1